nvim-neorg/neorg/README.md

 Neorg requires at least Neovim 0.6+ to operate.
 You can still use Neorg on `0.5.x`, however don't expect all modules to load properly.

-You can install through your favorite plugin manager:
+You can install it through your favorite plugin manager:

 - [Packer](https://github.com/wbthomason/packer.nvim):